alteredco/blog/about.md

 <span class="image left"><img src="{{ "/images/profile.jpeg" | absolute_url }}" alt="" /></span>

-This is the blog site of Wendy Kakuda: a mom and coffee drinker, that is self-teaching web development and traveling the world.
+This is the blog site of Wendy Kakuda: a mom and coffee drinker, who is self-teaching web development and traveling the world.

 ### Who I am
 <div class="box">